EnterpriseDB/tpa/CustomCloud/INSTALL.md

 (2ndQuadrant/ansible is a curated version of the official ansible repository's devel branch, with some additional useful changes that have not yet been merged upstream.)
-Latest tests with upstream Ansible are working fine, so probably 2ndQuadrant sources might not be needed.
+Latest tests with upstream Ansible (a specific commit tag which works ok is also provided below) are working fine, so probably 2ndQuadrant sources might not be needed.

 The quick version: clone Ansible sources, export